sheikhshafayat/surgical-finetuning_replication/README.md

 3. Change the optimizer and the dictionary state as in the previous cases.
 4. The results are also saved in the .csv file.

+We generated graphs using R. The code for generating graphs can be found Graph Plotting folder.

+You can also run cifarnoise.py with to replicate our experiments on synthetic distribution shift.
+In that case you also need to modify the forward method in models/ResNetNoise.py to change at which level noise is being injected.

+The experiments regarding cifarnoise are not included in the final report, however, due to lack of space.